Munawarmoja/demo/doc/development.md

 # Pi Platform Demo App: Development Environment

+git clone git@github.com:pi-apps/platform-demo-app.git
+cd platform-demo-app

-The following document explains how to set up a development environment and run the Pi Platform Demo App in the sandbox environment.
+The following document expla

+ins how to set up a development environment and run the Pi Platform Demo App in the sandbox environment.

 ## Prerequisites: